regenrek/regenrek-blog-11ty/src/posts/2019-05-02-how-to-markdown-nuxt.md

 ```

-## The url structure
+## 3. Configure your post url structure with nuxt router

-Now ask yourself how you would like to call your blogpost(s)in the browser.
+Now ask yourself how you would like to call your blogpost in the browser.
 I decided to go with the following structure:

 * **View all posts** `http://localhost:3000/posts`
 * **View a single post** `http://localhost:3000/posts/yyyyy-mm-dd-my-post`